harness/developer-hub/tutorials/cd-pipelines/Provisioning/cloudformation.md

     - Select **Save Changes** and verify that the new connector named **harness_gitconnector** is successfully created.
     - Finally, select **Connection Test** under **Connectivity Status** to ensure the connection is successful.

-::: info
+:::info

-Here we are using the same EKS cluster as deployment infrastructure which we provisioned in the previous step
+Here we are using the same EKS cluster we provisioned in the **Provision with CloudFormation Create Stack** tab.

 :::

-2. Create the **Kubernetes connector**.
+1. Create the **Kubernetes connector**.
     - Copy the contents of [kubernetes-connector.yml](https://github.com/harness-community/harnesscd-example-apps/blob/master/guestbook/harnesscd-pipeline/kubernetes-connector.yml).
     - In your Harness project, under **Project Setup**, select **Connectors**.
     - Select **Create via YAML Builder** and and paste the copied YAML.